 Job name

+The name of the job

+Job type

 Each job type has a unique job type name.
 This job is either a Full Server to Windows DR Protection job or a Data Only for Windows DR Protection job, depending on if you are protecting the entire server or just specific data from the server.
 For a complete list of all job type names, press F1 to view the Double-Take Console online help.

 Health

-- The job is in a healthy state.
+The job is in a healthy state.

-- 1 The job is in a warning state.
+1 The job is in a warning state.

-- The job is in an error state.
+😵 The job is in an error state.

-- The job is in an unknown state.
+The job is in an unknown state.

+Activity

 There are many different Activity messages that keep you informed of the job activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the rest of the job details.

 Connection ID

 The incremental counter used to number connections.
 The number is incremented when a connection is created.
-It is also incremented by internal actions, such as an auto-disconnect and auto-reconnect.
-The lowest available number (as connections are created, stopped, deleted, and so on) will always be used.
-The counter is reset to one each time the Double-Take service is restarted.
+The counter is reset if there are no existing jobs and the Double-Take service is restarted.

+Transmit mode

-- Active-Data is being transmitted to the target. - Paused-Data transmission has been paused. - Scheduled-Data transmission is waiting on schedule criteria. - Stopped-Data is not being transmitted to the target. - Error-There is a transmission error. - Unknown-The console cannot determine the status.
+Active-Data is being transmitted to the target.
+Paused-Data transmission has been paused.
+Scheduled-Data transmission is waiting on schedule criteria.
+Stopped-Data is not being transmitted to the target.
+Error-There is a transmission error.
+Unknown-The console cannot determine the status.